weew/app/readme.md

 ## Introduction

 This package is meant to be used as a bearbone for any php applications.
 It uses the [weew/php-container](https://github.com/weew/php-container) package for dependency injection, [weew/php-kernel](https://github.com/weew/php-kernel) as a kernel where you can register your providers and the [weew/php-eventer](https://github.com/weew/php-eventer) package for event handing.
+Configuration is handled by the [weew/php-config](https://github.com/weew/php-config) package.

+Please read documentation of different components to see how they work.

 ## Usage